Hans H. Wandall

 Consultant for and founder of GO-therapeutics focusing on development of antibodies for immunotherapy of cancer (http://gotherapeutics.com).

-Consultant for early stage biotech initiative for the development of antibodies to various non-glycosylated targets.
+Co-founder and consultant for early stage biotech initiative for the development of antibodies to various non-glycosylated targets (Ebumab Aps & Hemab Aps).

 Established Wandall ApS to control consultant activities.